cristinagarciaferreiro/AC-Object-Detection-in-Panoramas/README.md

   * YOLOv4_Training_Tutorial.ipynb - Trains the model according to the parameters set in the configuration file, the image paths and object classes in the files below

-  * generate_train.py, generate_valid.py, and generate_test.py - Loop through the images and create one file with all the training image paths, another for validation image paths and another for testing
+  * generate_train.py, generate_valid.py, and generate_test.py - Loops through the images and creates one file with all the training image paths, another for validation image paths and another for testing

-  * object.names and object.data - State the class names and the paths to training, validation and testing images for the model to read
+  * object.names and object.data - States the class names and the paths to training, validation and testing images for the model to read

   * yolov4-obj.cfg - Configuration file, states the parameters